 Caitlin Elsaesser, PhD

-Dr. Caitlin Elsaesser is an Assistant Professor at the University of Connecticut School of Social Work.
+Dr. Caitlin Elsaesser is an Associate Professor at the University of Connecticut School of Social Work.
 She is a licensed clinical social worker and completed her MSW and Ph.D. from the University of Chicago School of Social Service Administration.
 The overarching goal of Dr. Elsaesser’s work is to partner with youth and communities to create health promotion efforts that are empowering and accessible.
 Dr. Elsaesser’s work is guided by critical race and feminist theories.
 With an understanding that those with lived experience hold key expertise in health, her work draws on community-based participatory methodology.
 Her career as a researcher is built on a decade of direct experience working with adolescents and families in Chicago, first as a high school teacher and later as a social worker.

-Dr. Elsaesser is currently the Principal Investigator of a CDC-funded K01 Mentored Research Scientist Development Award.
-Working in partnership with Hartford violence prevention agencies as well as a youth board, this project will design the core components of health supports for youth to navigate social media conflict implicated in offline violence.
+Caitlin is currently the Principal Investigator of a CDC-funded K01 Mentored Research Scientist Development Award.
+Working in partnership with Hartford violence prevention agencies as well as youth co-researchers, this project will design the core components of health supports for youth to navigate social media conflict implicated in offline violence.
 The work builds on Caitlin’s past community-partnered research focused on cyberbanging, an emerging form of youth violence occurring on social media, also implicated in other forms of youth violence.
 In partnership with a Hartford-based youth development agency, she developed a measure of cyberbanging, critical to understanding the connection between cyberbanging and youth violence, as well as to identifying mechanisms for intervention.

 Adolescent well-being and resilience